Khanh Luu

 Acceleration Program Description

-The IEEE Region 8 Education Activities Sub-committee is calling all IEEE members in Region 8 to participate and submit their ideas in this year’s Acceleration Program contest.
+The IEEE Region 8 Professional and Education Activities Committee is calling all IEEE members in Region 8 to participate and submit their ideas in this year’s Acceleration Program contest.

-The IEEE acceleration contest is a program aiming to promote educational activities among IEEE volunteers and IEEE entities in Region 8, the program allows local initiatives to get higher visibility and to be supported by the prestigious IEEE R8 Technical & Educational activities board.
+The IEEE acceleration contest is a program that aims to promote educational activities among IEEE volunteers and IEEE entities in Region 8.
+It allows local initiatives to gain higher visibility and be supported by the prestigious IEEE R8 Technical & Educational activities board.

 The program is looking for outstanding contributions and innovative initiatives in: